Wraparound Mortgages Explained: Everything You Need To Know

 Lauren Nowacki5-minute read

-When a buyer can’t qualify for a traditional mortgage, it can make for a rough sale for both the buyer and seller alike.
+When a buyer can’t qualify for a traditional mortgage loan, it can make for a rough sale for both the buyer and seller alike.
 While the situation may seem impossible, there may be another financing option for both parties to close the deal.

-A wrap-around mortgage is a home loan that allows the seller to maintain their existing mortgage while the buyer’s mortgage “wraps” around the existing amount owed.
-As a type of secondary mortgage financing, wrap-around agreements mean that the buyer will make monthly payments directly to the seller, often at a higher interest rate than the original mortgage.
+A wraparound mortgage is a home loan that allows the seller to maintain their existing mortgage while the buyer’s mortgage “wraps” around the existing amount owed.
+As a type of secondary mortgage financing, wraparound loans mean that the buyer will make monthly payments directly to the seller, often at a higher interest rate than the original mortgage.

 In a typical real estate transaction, the buyer purchases the home with a mortgage provided by a mortgage lender.
 The seller then uses the proceeds of the sale to pay off their existing mortgage on the home.

-Here’s an example of a wrap-around mortgage in use.
+Here’s an example of how a wraparound mortgage is used.

 Alex pays Michaela monthly for the second mortgage, which Michaela uses to pay off her original mortgage and keeps the difference between the two payments.
 Thanks to the 2% difference in interest rates, Michaela makes a profit.